kubedb/docs/docs/guides/mariadb/concepts/opsrequest/index.md

 ## What is MariaDBOpsRequest

 `MariaDBOpsRequest` is a Kubernetes `Custom Resource Definitions` (CRD).
-It provides a declarative configuration for [MariaDB](https://www.mariadb.com/) administrative operations like database version upgrading, horizontal scaling, vertical scaling etc. in a Kubernetes native way.
+It provides a declarative configuration for [MariaDB](https://www.mariadb.com/) administrative operations like database version updating, horizontal scaling, vertical scaling etc. in a Kubernetes native way.

 ## MariaDBOpsRequest CRD Specifications